7Ji/wireguard-deployer/README.md

   netdev: [string, optional, peer systemd.netdev name without suffix, if not set then global netdev would be used, e.g. 50-wireguard-personal]
   network: [string, optional, peer systemd.network name without suffix, if not set then global network would be used, e.g. 60-wireguard-personal]
   ip: [string, wireguard network ip without subnet netmask suffix, e.g. 192.168.77.2]
-  endpoint: [endpoint definition, optional, either a plain string, e.g. siteA.host.com, or advanced endpoint definition]
+  endpoint: [endpoint definition, optional, either a plain endpoint address (see below), or advanced endpoint definition (see below)]
   forward: [list of IP ranges, optional, non-wireguard subnets this peer can forward wireguard traffic into]
   children: [map of peer, optional, peers using this peer as "router" to talk to the wireguard network]
   direct: [list of peer names, optional, selective peers in current layer that this peer is able to connect to directly, if not set then assuming all, if set to empty then none and only able to connect to parent (if existing) / children]